legacysurvey/obiwan/doc/deeplearning.rst

    Graph with TensorBoard

-I also save profiling information (timings for each node of the graph) to a file "timing.json" using TensorFlow's `timeline <https://stackoverflow.com/questions/34293714/can-i-measure-the-execution-time-of-individual-operations-with-tensorflow>`_ object.
-Chrome provides a really nice way for looking at the output.
-Simply go to `chrome://tracing`, click `load`, and select the file.
-It looks like this for the 4 epochs of 2048 training images.
+I also profile my CNN using TensorFlow's `timeline <https://stackoverflow.com/questions/34293714/can-i-measure-the-execution-time-of-individual-operations-with-tensorflow>`_ object.
+This times each node of the graph and writes a json file.
+Google Chrome automatically displays the profiling info by going to `chrome://tracing`, clicking `load`, and selecting the file.
+It looks like this for the 4 training epochs:

 .. figure:: _static/prof_tensorflow.png
    :width: 90 %